NVIDIAGameWorks/RayTracingDenoiser/README.md

 ## HOW TO REPORT ISSUES

 NRD sample has *TESTS* section in the bottom of the UI (``--testMode`` required), a new test can be added if needed.
 The following procedure is recommended:
-- Try to reproduce in the NRD sample first
+- Try to reproduce a problem in the NRD sample first
   - if reproducible
+    - add a test (by pressing `Add` button)
     - describe the issue and steps to reproduce
+    - attach depending on selected scene `.bin` file from `_Data\Tests` folder
   - if not
     - verify the integration
 - If nothing helps